hustvl/MIMDet/README.md

 **Notes**:

+- The Box AP & Mask AP in the table above is obtained w/ sample ratio = 1.0, which is higher than the training sample ratio (0.25 or 0.5).
+Our MIMDet can benefit from lower sample ratio during training for better efficiency, as well as higher sample ratio during inference for better accuracy.
+Please refer to Table 2 in our paper for a detailed analysis.
 - We also provide a [training config](configs/mimdet/mimdet_vit_base_mask_rcnn_fpn_sr_0p25_800_1333_4xdec_coco_3x_bs16.py) w/ sample ratio = 0.25 for **8x GPUs (bsz = 16)** environment to make our work more accessible to the community.
 The results (49.9 Box AP / 44.6 Mask AP) match our default settings (49.9 Box AP / 44.7 Mask AP), and are better than the Swin-Base counterpart (49.2 Box AP / 43.5 Mask AP) under a similar total training time (~2d6h).
 - Benchmarking-ViT-B is an unofficial implementation of [Benchmarking Detection Transfer Learning with Vision Transformers](https://arxiv.org/abs/2111.11429)
 - The configuration & results of MIMDet-ViT-L are still under-tuned.